ubik23/charactercreator/README.md

 The keys "extraPort", "secret" and "formUrl" are all optional. "formUrl" is the URL of the form at the client's site. "secret" is used to sign the cookie, make it a long randomstring. "extraPort" defaults to 3000.

+In dev mode, set "secret" (random) and "formUrl" to "http://localhost:5000/fake-form" to test form.

 - npm run build # dev build in src/
 - npm run prod # production build in prod/
 - npm run dev # launch dev web server; caddy is used in prod